mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 answer: False

-- softmax activation scales outputs to probabilities between 0 and 1
+- softmax activation scales outputs to probabilities between 0 and 1 (they should sum up to 1)

 ---